Voltage Transformer

 Dependencies

-To use this parameter, set the Magnetization inductance parameterized by parameters to Magnetic flux versus current characteristic
+To use this parameter, set for the parameter Magnetization inductance parameterized by meaning Magnetic flux versus current characteristic.

 |